sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  # NOTES ON EMBEDDED SYSTEMS SAFETY

+ # BASIC CONCEPTS and DEFINITIONS:

-**EMBEDDED SYSTEM**: An embedded system, is a system, that combines software and hardware, and also is common, that they have some kind of HMI (human machine interface) or UI (User Interface) as displays, keyboards, et cetera.
+**EMBEDDED SYSTEM**: An embedded system, is a system, that combines software and hardware designs.
+It is common, that they have some kind of HMI (human machine interface) or UI (User Interface) as displays, keyboards, et cetera.
+Also is quite common, at least use of one network communication protocol.
 Embedded systems have fixed capabilities but are programmable, and they are designed for a specific function or functions.

-Examples are: industrial equipments, machine's controllers, agricultural, automotive, medical, aeronautical, space and telecomunication systems, household apliances, enterntaiment systems, toys, vending machines, measurent systems, security and identity checks, robotics, logistics, production lines ...
+Examples are: industrial equipments and control systems, production lines, machine's controllers, agricultural, automotive, train, railway, aeronautical, avionic, space and comunication systems, medical systems, household apliances, entertaiment devices, toys, vending machines, measurement/sensor and monitoring systems, security sytems, identity checks, access controls, robotics, logistics ...

-Most of the times, embedded systems are reactive, that means, they wait for an input, or measure some propierty or signal, and when they have it, they perform some computation, and then it generates an output.
-Than means they can be modelled as an Automata.
+Most of the times, embedded systems are **reactive**, that means that they wait for an input, or measure some propierty or signal, and when they have it, they perform some computation, or check a defined threashold or condition; and then it generates a defined output: as could be: activation of a motor, a brake, or an alarm, triggers another system, send a message ... **Than means they can be modelled as an Automata**.

-Key propierties to take into account into an embedded system are:
+Key propierties to take into account for an embedded system are:

 - Dedicated functionality
-- Limited resources.
+- Limited resources (the system cannot be easily expanded).
-- Performance and efficiency.
-- Real-time constrains.
 - Interaction with the enviroment.
+- Performance and efficiency. (definition of the maximum work load capabilities)
+- Real-time constrains (definition of the maximum reaction/response/actuation time, it also includes start-up times).
 - Dependability:
      - Availability.
      - Reliability.